 Emma Fielden’s minimalist and monochromatic sensibility is coupled with a sensitive approach to materials that culminates in studied, elegant meditations on the nature of infinity, the universe and our human place in it.
 Her work sits at the meeting point between science and poetics, taking form through installation, sculpture, drawing and performance.
 She stretches philosophies of infinite divisibility and coalescence across scales, alluding to the collision of galaxies through the merging of drawn lines, or visualising uncrossable divides in mathematics to consider the distance between two people.

 Julie Ewington describes how Fielden “scopes the universe through the thinking about it.
 (She combs the history and philosophy of science, draws on recent developments in physics and astronomy, delights in mathematical conundra.)
 Eventually, though, this conceptual investigation comes back to humans in search of a place in creation. … So while the beauty Fielden craves is found in phenomena like the deferred drama of two black holes on a collision course, these have personal implications, which she sees in works by other artists: in Magritte’s The Lovers (1928), shrouded heads seek to kiss in the fog of existence, or in Louise Bourgeois’s wonderful 1965 drawing found at MoMA in New York, its two ovals forever nearly touching, but not quite.
 As Emma Fielden suggests, from the remote to the infinitesimally close, infinity lives within us all.”

 Read the full text by Ewington here.

-‘Dialogue’ (Excerpt), 2020, performance with limestone, HD video with sound, duration tba, edition tba.
+‘Dialogue’ (excerpt), 2020, performance with limestone, HD video with sound.
+Video filmed by Liam Benson.
 Performed by Emma Fielden and Tarik Ahlip at Parramatta Artists’ Studios Rydalmere, filmed by Dara Gill, commissioned by Parramatta Artists’ Studios.

 Sign up to be the first for exclusive news on this artist.